cavilosa/FSND/projects/02_trivia_api/starter/README.md

 ```

-## Optional: Game Play Mechanics
+## Game Play Mechanics

-Currently, when a user plays the game they play up to five questions of the chosen category.
-If there are fewer than five questions in a category, the game will end when there are no more questions in that category.
+The game designed to play all the questions in the category and will end when there are no more new questions.

-You can optionally update this game play to increase the number of questions or whatever other game mechanics you decide.
-Make sure to specify the new mechanics of the game in the README of the repo you submit so the reviewer

 ## Tasks